-For the U.S., March is a month marked with loss as over 700,000 of them lost their jobs in the month in the coronavirus related layoffs, as the Labor Department said Friday.
-Despite being down on Friday, the market in the U.S. is starting to show less volatility overall.
+For the U.S. citizens, March is a month marked with loss as over 700,000 of them lost their jobs in the month in the coronavirus related layoffs, as the Labor Department said Friday.

 Chinese real state sector may be regarded as a safe haven.

-Shares in Xinyuan Real Estate Co., Ltd. (NYSE: XIN) soared 8% to $2.26 per share.
-The company said total revenues increased 13% to $2.5 billion from $2.2 billion in 2018.
+Shares in Xinyuan Real Estate Co., Ltd. (NYSE: XIN) soared 8% to $2.26 per share on Friday.
+The company said its total revenue increased 13% to $2.5 billion from $2.2 billion in 2018.
 Its net income hit $1.20 per American depositary share in 2019, up from $1.14 per share in 2018.
 Xinyuan also declared a cash dividend for the fourth quarter of 10 cents per ADS on Friday.

 Shares in China HGS Real Estate Inc. (Nasdaq: HGSH) jumped nearly 16% to 40 cents per share on Friday.
 The Hanzhong-based company engages in the construction and sale of residential apartments, parking lots, and commercial properties in China.